Libyan Prime Minister Ali Zeidan has been freed after being abducted and held for several hours by former rebels.

-A group known as the Operations Room of Libya's Revolutionaries claimed responsibility, saying they had "arrested" the prime minister.
+A group known as the Operations Room of Libya's Revolutionaries claimed responsibility, saying they "arrested" the prime minister.

 The country has struggled with instability and violence since the ouster of longtime dictator Moammar Gadhafi in late 2011.